Jcait/code-wars/8th-kyu/Convert_number_to_reversed_array_of_digits/README.md

 ```

 I'd made the mistake of having the seperator for .split(" ") instead of .split("") this meant the whole number was assigned to one array index rather than each digit seperatly

-the above solution could also be presented as below which is the same work just with less variables
+The above solution could also be presented as below which is the same work just with less variables

 ```
 function digitize(n) {